canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-ajax.md

 <a class="jsbin-embed" href="//jsbin.com/qunuyi/embed?js,output">JS Bin on jsbin.com</a>

-> Note: If you don't see any files show up, run the JSBin again.
+> Note: If you don't see any files show up, run the JS Bin again.
 This
-> JSBin uses randomly generated files so it's possible nothing shows up.
+> JS Bin uses randomly generated files so it's possible nothing shows up.

-__Start this tutorial by cloning the following JSBin__:
+__Start this tutorial by cloning the following JS Bin__:

 <a class="jsbin-embed" href="//justinbmeyer.jsbin.com/xokopog/embed?html,output">JS Bin on jsbin.com</a>

-This JSBin has initial prototype HTML and CSS which is useful for getting the application to look right.
+This JS Bin has initial prototype HTML and CSS which is useful for getting the application to look right.

 The following sections are broken down into: